Error-331/code_tests/docs/bible/links.md

 Not Silent - November 12 (It is not a lack of faith to desperately need the  Lord's intervention; We can come to God just as we are, in whatever emotional state we are in, and be met by the overwhelming love of God);

+Give Your Heart - November 13 (There is no safe love to rest in than the pure love of Christ; He does not put demands on you; Everything he invites you into is a partnership with his powerful mercy, peace, and justice);

+Redemption Life - November 14 (There is redemption in the love of Christ; Christ transforms us from the inside out with his lavish love; Christ offers us new opportunities to live out his mercy; Christ has redeemed us);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;